Peligrietzer/feral_machines/posts/LC_in_Bratislava.md

 # Alienation and/as Rationality

-**DB:**: As a way to enter this and to be clear from the start, the xenofeminist project is one that recognizes that a retreat to small-scale tactics and localized politics are insufficient given the scale of the problems we face as a species and much of how must operate now.
+**DB:** As a way to enter this and to be clear from the start, the xenofeminist project is one that recognizes that a retreat to small-scale tactics and localized politics are insufficient given the scale of the problems we face as a species and much of how must operate now.
 This is not to say, the work done at a